 When it comes to e-Bikes, there are a few options to choose from before you get into brands and manufacturers.
 Integrated or ready-made e-Bikes are simply ones that come with the battery and motor already integrated.

 Then there’s the conversion kit option, wherein you can convert your traditional bicycle into an e-Bike.
-Some of the top integrated e-Bike brands include Specialized, Haibike, Raleigh, Giant, and Espin (see these models, for example, on BikeBerry).
+Some of the top integrated e-Bike brands include Espin, Specialized, Haibike, Raleigh, Giant (see these models, for example, on BikeBerry).

 The other option is to buy from reseller brands that assemble e-Bikes from catalogue parts.
 There is a distinction to be made, though: e-Bikes coming from major companies typically use parts, such as motors and batteries, from five major companies.
 These companies are Shimano, Bosch, Yamaha, Brose, and Panasonic.